Cellivar/ford-c-max/systems/modules/PSCM.md

 |            |              | 0   |                |       |
 |            |              | 0   |                |       |
 | CHECKSUM   | 41           |     | Autocalculated |       |

+Fascinating issue: this config block does not appear in the official AsBuilt config from Ford.
+I don't know what this is supposed to be configured with.